 But THAT'S ALL HUMANS NEED TO KNOW ABOUT THE UNIVERSE just enough to X out gods and stop uselessly spinning their philosophical wheels.
 Of course there must be zillions of details, but humans will never see or understand the entire universe, and the universe doesn't need to be understood by humans, anyway.
 Stars and space go on forever, after all, while the life-bound Earthbound humans I'm addressing don't live either forever or out among the stars; they only live briefly on Earth, a situation to which they'd be far better off paying whatever attention they HAVE to pay.

-I wish, while Xing out gods, I could at least discredit contemporary mathematician/asronomers who pass themselves off as "scientists" (and also coyly as philosophers, which they are NOT), who maybe just "to make a show," as Epicurus suggested, stick to half-baked theories smacking more of astrology than science (that clearly demand more thought) but who, while providing impetus for very flashy and incredibly expensive (thus profitable) but wasted space ship launches and SOME other green-painted but probably environmentally destructive environmentally justified stopgap projects, also confuse the young (who nearly deify them) by teaching them silly metaphysical concepts which are clearly not true but which the unwarned young then believe as fervently as they believe the slogans they learn on their "smart" phones.
+I wish, while Xing out gods, I could also at least discredit contemporary mathematician/astronomers (supposed scientists obviously straight-down descended from astrologists), who pass themselves off as "scientists" (and also coyly as philosophers, which AND which they are NOT), who maybe just "to make a show," as Epicurus suggested, stick to half-baked theories smacking more of astrology than science (that clearly demand more thought) but who, while providing impetus for flashy and incredibly expensive (thus profitable) but wasted space ship launches and SOME other green-painted but probably destructive supposedly environmentally justified stopgap projects, also confuse the young (whom the media and Wikipedia set up for the scam) by teaching them silly metaphysical concepts which are clearly not true but which the confused young then believe as fervently as they believe the slogans they learn on their "smart" phones.

 The following, by contrast.
 IS true, because perfect English (the highest form of math and science) makes it self-evident: viable, unified, somewhat durable structures and inter-relationships come about when matter coincidentally clusters together in patterns, the form and motion of which allow them to stay temporarily together because they fit together.
 Thus we have stars, solar systems, galaxies, planets, and on some planets (one at least): oceans, continents, eco-systems, and the structural possibility of humans and their brains.